Some years ago, I was kindly given access to a collection of photographs owned

 by Mary and Peter Power, some of which are presented below.

-Photo 03 - Noel McDonagh & Mayor Brendan Griffin, on a night out in the early 1980's.
+Photo 03 - Noel McDonagh & Mayor Brendan Griffin

 Photo 06 - Bill and Catherine Power, with sons Billy and Peter.